The Complete Guide to the W-2 Form [INFOGRAPHIC]

 January 10, 2013 : Matthew Staub - Past Contributor

 ‘Tis the season for W-2 Forms to arrive in your mailbox!
-We’ve been seeing quite a few W-2 questions on our Facebook page; here are some quick & simple answers to the most common:
+We’ve been seeing quite a few questions about how to read a W-2 on our Facebook page; here are some quick & simple answers to the most common:

 Do I really need my W-2 Form to file my taxes?